Effect of filter kernel on scale-energetics of near-wall turbulent structures: Inter-scale energy fluxes based on sharp spectral scale separation

-For better visualisation, we choose a threshold of $\sfrac{\pm1}{10}\max\lvert \Pi\rvert$ to define strong flux events, based on the integral energy argument in \textcite{Feldmann2018b}.
-Both observations are perfectly consistent with \citet{Piomelli1991, Piomelli1996}, who reported that fluxes of different sign occur side-by-side and in close proximity.
+Both observations are perfectly consistent with \citet{Piomelli1991} and \citet{Piomelli1996}, who reported that fluxes of different sign occur side-by-side and in close proximity.
 Based on conditional mean flow structures, they showed that strong \backward scatter usually occurs on the downwash side of a streamwise vortex, where fluid is transported towards the wall, while strong \forward scatter tends to occur on its upwash side, where fluid is transported away from the wall.
 From that \textcite{Piomelli1996} inferred that \backward scatter is connected to sweep ($Q_{4}$) events and that \forward scatter is connected to ejection ($Q_{2}$) events, which in turn are usually associated with \high and \lowspeed streaks.
 In contrast to \textcite{Piomelli1996}, we explicitly extract $Q$ events and the streamwise vorticity ($\omega_{z}$) and compare them directly to the instantaneous flux field.
 Our comparisons with $Q_{2}$, $Q_{4}$ and $\omega_{z}$ (all three not shown here) lead basically to the same conclusions drawn from figure~\ref{fig:plotPiStreaksCompare}a and thus further confirm and expand the work of \citet{Piomelli1996}.
 Figure~\ref{fig:plotPiStreaksCompare}b shows the same instantaneous $\Pi$ events as in figure~\ref{fig:plotPiStreaksCompare}a, but this time on top of a colour-coded map representing localised inward ($Q_{3}$) and outward ($Q_{1}$) interactions, which were not discussed by \textcite{Piomelli1996}.
 Typical energy flux events are in general of comparable size or slightly bigger than typical $Q_{3}$ and $Q_{1}$ events.
 Figure~\ref{fig:plotPiStreaksCompare}b reveals no preferred arrangement of significant flux events with regard to \inward and \outward interactions.